jiegec/ctf-writeups/2025-09-12-fortid-ctf-2025/michael-scottfield.md

 ## Explain the writeups above

-Now we can explain the wriups by folks on Discord:
+Now we can explain the writeups by folks on Discord:

 @hibwyli: